 - Admire the stunning scenery on the train journey to Machu Picchu

-Machu Picchu Day Trip at Glance
+Machu Picchu Full Day Tour at Glance

 Included